brunoarine/whalesniffer/README.md

 _Water vapor expelled by the whale's spiracle confuses the thresholding algorithm._

-Given this fact, I decided to simulate a raw edge detection in each candidate channel (as mentioned above, channels with larger invariance to the difference in illumination had higher priority) by calculating the image gradient.
-Once the edges are detected, the algorithm chooses the channel where the sum of the pixels of the image is smaller.
+Given this fact, I decided to simulate a raw edge detection in each candidate channel (as mentioned above, channels with more significant invariance to the difference in lighting had higher priority) by calculating the image gradient.
+Once the edges are detected, the one where the sum of image pixels is the smallest is chosen.
 In practical terms, this means selecting the channel that has the least interference.

 ### 5) Segmentation methods

 #### 5.1) Edge detection method

-After checking which channel is less troubled (among H, S and normalized R), the image gradient is calculated, then subjected to binarization using the Otsu method, as shown in the figure below.
+After checking which channel is less troubled (among H, S, and normalized R), the image gradient is calculated, then subjected to binarization using the Otsu method, as shown in the figure below.

 <p align="center">
 <img src="./docs/img/edge_detection.png">